-The postdoctoral fellow will have access to a multitude of career development opportunities through the Division of Pediatric Psychology, Institute on Development & Disability, and OHSU, including a full range of didactic offerings.
-Further, opportunities to offer community based trainings to parents, patients, and service providers may be available.
+The postdoctoral fellow will have access to a multitude of career development opportunities through the IDD, Department of Pediatrics, and OHSU, including a full range of didactic offerings.
+Further, opportunities to offer community based trainings to parents and service providers are available.

 Completion of APA-accredited doctoral internship.